LEAF-Lab-Stevens/SMILE-College/README.md

   - Dataset and codes: https://github.com/LEAF-Lab-Stevens/SMILE-College

 ## Student Voice Survey
-This study uses SVS response data on the current state of mental health, designed by College Pulse, to examine the social and emotional well-being of students.
+This study uses Student Voice Survey (SVS) response data by College Pulse (https://reports.collegepulse.com/current-state-of-mental-health) on the current state of mental health, designed by College Pulse, to examine the social and emotional well-being of students.
 Conducted in 2022, the survey included 20 questions and was completed by 2,000 undergraduate students from over 1,500 U.S. colleges and universities.
 The study focuses on text responses  of a survey question regarding the effectiveness and areas needing improvement in college mental health services.

 ```Survey Question:``` What mental health or wellness services and supports provided by your college are working well?
 What aspects of mental health and wellness need more attention?

 ## Data Pre-processing